GBirkel/merryo_trolls/README.md

 ## Building the game from source ##

-A build script is included that compiles all the assembly files, creates a disk image, and copies all the game assets onto the disk image, resulting in something immediately playable.
+A build script is included that compiles all the assembly files, then copies all the assets onto a bootable disk image, resulting in something immediately playable.

 You need two external tools to make this work: